Starting pay for new local bus captains to rise by S$450 with government funding

 The challenge of hiring local bus drivers is a longstanding one, with operators raising salaries and dangling hefty sign-on bonuses to attract jobseekers, sometimes after negotiations with unions.

-For example in 2016, discussions between public bus operator SBS Transit and the NTWU led to a 15 per cent wage increase for bus captains in hopes to attract more locals.
+For example, in 2016, discussions between public bus operator SBS Transit and the NTWU led to a 15 per cent wage increase for bus captains in hopes of attracting more locals.

+More recently, public bus operators Go-Ahead Singapore and SBS Transit have been advertising sign-on bonuses of up to S$20,000.
+SMRT advertised a sign-on bonus of up to S$33,000.

 CNA has sought comment from LTA on whether this is the first time the government is stepping in to provide funding support for bus captains' salaries, and the source of these funds.